It’s not what you wear, its how you wear it.

 Here are five fashion styling hacks that will make your clothes fit perfectly:

 - Invest in the right undergarments.
 It is the easiest way to enhance your shape without stepping foot in a gym.
-These are my favorite body shapers that have really changed the shape wear game, they lift and cinch *exactly* where you need it.
+Shapewear has really improved over the years, they lift and cinch *exactly* where you need it.

 2. Use hair ties to keep your sleeves casually rolled up.
 Take any hair tie and pull it over your shirt sleeve to your elbow.
 Roll up or push up sleeves (depending on your desired look) and tuck in to hair tie.

 3. Belt your loose dresses or long shirts to cinch your waist.
 This is my favorite simple way to make an outfit really fit right, and it works on every body shape.

 4. Use a clear elastic to tighten loose or baggy shirts.
 Slouchy shirts can be cute but often times they can look sloppy.
 If you want to make it look a little more neat and tailored, try this trick.
 Pull fabric together in the front or back and secure with elastic – it will look like a little ponytail.
 Tuck in to pants.
 You can also tuck the ‘ponytail’ under into the shirt for a cropped look.

 5. Safety pins are your best friend!
 I use safety pins for everything from tightening my waist that one extra inch, to keeping bra straps from slipping out.
 You can use them to tuck and pin a sweashirt in the front to achieve a half tuck look that won’t budge.
 Or if you want to have the off-shoulder top look, pin one bra strap to your shirt.
 The options are endless.

 6. Hem your pants to hit just above ankle.
 This is by far the most flattering hem length for most people and it works equally well with flat shoes and heels.
 You can do this yourself by using hem tape or scissors for a frayed hem look, or you can get a professional tailor to do it.